 The GDPR gives individuals a range of rights with any organisation that holds their personal data.
 The rights are not absolute and exemptions may be applied by the University where appropriate.

 The most common way that individuals exercise their rights is to ask an organisation for a copy of the personal data it holds about them and the reasons for doing so (Right of access).
 This process is called making a Subject Access Request (SAR).

 Under the GDPR, you can request that the University does the following things with your personal data:

 - Amend any personal data we hold about you that is inaccurate.
 (Right to rectification).

-- Erase information that you no longer want the council to keep about you.
+- Erase information that you no longer want the University to keep about you.
 This right is only applicable in certain situations.
 (Right to be forgotten).